 Yet, our study shows that, given a chance, Delhi residents will actively support a different and more effective system.
 A clear example is given by our analysis on the willingness to pay or pay more for waste services in areas where waste management is the poorest (see the example of north Delhi Municipal Corporation in other chapters) and the willingness to segregate to make waste processing more efficient and less hazardous for waste workers.
 Delhi residents are also largely in favor (over 80%) of accepting a lower price for the material they traditionally segregate and sell to itinerant recyclers, in exchange of more environmentally friendly and more socially sustainable handling.

-Graph19: Willingness to earn less from sale of recyclable items - responses by municipality
+Graph20: Willingness to earn less from sale of recyclable items - responses by socioeconomic category things - responses by socioeconomic category

 Again, across municipalities and socio-economic categories, Delhiites agree in principle that reusing is better than buying new things.